01binary/zeroweb/src/articles/pid-control.md

 While PID controllers respond to changes without understanding the system they're controlling, MPC controllers use a model similar to the [Kalman Filter](https://www.01binary.us/articles/kalman-filter/).

-They run real-time physics simulation modeled by [Lagrangian Mechanics](https://www.amazon.com/Lagrangian-Mechanics-Non-Physicist-Modern-Physics/dp/B0CN7HMTJL) to determine how get the robot to the desired pose with the least effort.
+They run real-time physics simulation modeled by [Lagrangian Mechanics](https://www.amazon.com/Lagrangian-Mechanics-Non-Physicist-Modern-Physics/dp/B0CN7HMTJL) to determine how to get the robot to the desired pose with the least effort.

 ![Model Predictive Controls](./images/pid-model-predictive-control.png)